-Habitat World-wide native annual, original origin is debatable, common in Australia, Britain, China, Europe, France, Iraq, Mexico, Spain, Turkey, US.
-Found growing in hedgerows, woods, fields, among cultivated crops and in waste places.
+Cleavers is a world-wide native annual; the original origin is debatable.
+It is common in Australia, Britain, China, Europe, France, Iraq, Mexico, Spain, Turkey, and the United States.
+Cleavers herb can be found growing in hedgerows, woods, fields, among cultivated crops and in waste places.

 Gather the above ground plant, being careful not to gather whatever it touches.
 Dry for later herb use, should be picked through before drying to ensure herb is contaminant free.